Advanced solutions for tunnel ventilation and drainage

 When combined with sensors throughout the tunnel, the drives adjust the fans to operate in the most energy-efficient way.
 They also limit the starting current of the motors, relieving pressure on the system and reducing the size of the equipment required and the overall cost.

 A critical function of the fans is to extract smoke when a fire breaks out in the tunnel.
-In such an enclosed space, temperatures can reach 400°C so the motors are encapsulated in steel and concrete to withstand the heat.
+In such an enclosed space, temperatures can reach 400°C, and these motors can withstand that heat.

 “Sensors on the fans detect the thick, toxic plumes of smoke and trigger an alarm that speeds up the fan,” said ABB Australia Product Specialist for Low Voltage Motors Goutam Agashe.
 “We supply motors based on specifications and fire temperature assessments from the tunnel operators.”